imathew/blog/content/posts/2024-01-29-favourite-songs-of-2023.md

 image: "/img/thelastdinnerparty_nothingmatters.jpg"
 ---

-The Last Dinner Party is a revelation, they have a fantastic mix of quality, energy, and humour.
+The Last Dinner Party is a revelation.
 I don't think I've picked three songs from the same group since Chvrches [way back in 2013](/2014/01/favourite-songs-of-2013/).

 Many thanks to my love for introducing me to them and Lola Young.